 Control the Modulator Drivers Remotely via Serial Commands

-Serial commands sent to the MX10A or MX40A modulator driver can control the functionality of the internal RF amplifier, EO modulator bias controller, and variable optical attenuator (VOA), as well as general system parameter settings.
-The commands can be sent from a computer running any operating system to the RS-232 port on the back panel of the MX10A or MX40A.
-Computers running Windows® 7, or later versions of the operating system, can send serial commands to the USB port on the back panel of the MX10A or MX40A.
+Serial commands sent to the MX10A or MX40A modulator drivers can control the functionality of the internal RF amplifier, EO modulator bias controller, and variable optical attenuator (VOA), as well as general system parameter settings.
+The commands can be sent from a computer running any operating system to the RS-232 port on the back panel of the modulator driver.
+Computers running Windows® 7, or later versions of the operating system, can send serial commands to the USB port on the back panel of the modulator driver.
 The touchscreen interface remains active while the modulator driver is controlled remotely.
 Descriptions of how to connect a controlling computer to the modulator driver, the serial command set, and descriptions of each command are included in the Remote Control User Guide.

 Application Demonstrating GUI-Based Remote Control of the Modulator Drivers